coderknk/coderknk/README.md

 - 👋 Hi, I’m @kamakhya narayan
-- 👀 I’m interested in web development ,artificial intelligence and machine learning,
-- 🌱 I’m currently learning different forms of frameworks in java and python
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me -https://www.linkedin.com/in/kamakhya-narayan-024a881a4/
-- 😄 Pronouns: knk
-- ⚡ Fun fact: can i do anything!

 <!---
 coderknk/coderknk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.